 The purpose of the Juan Linz Prize is to honour a prominent scholar engaged in the Decentralization, Multinational and Multiethnic Integration and Federalism Comparative Research of which Juan Linz was a master.
 The recipient presents the Juan Linz lecture or leads a special session at the IPSA World Congress of Political Science.
-The award is made on the recommendation of the Committee on Awards.
+The award is made on the recommendation of the IPSA Committee on Organization, Procedures and Awards (COPA).
 It is supported by the Juan Linz fund.

 Juan Linz fund was created and sponsored by the EUSKOBAROMETRO observatory of the University of the Basque Country, is open to new other institutional participants and managed by the Spanish Political and Administrative Science Association.

 Amount – US $3,000 (1 Recipient)

 The prize is of $3,000 USD for one winner.